-- New statistically downscaled global climate projections developed by Columbia University and supported by the New York State Energy Research and Development Authority (NYSERDA) in 2022;iv - Sea level rise projections from Columbia University and NYSERDA; - Updated rainfall projections from the Cornell intensity-duration-frequency (IDF) curves; - Prior information from a Massachusetts Institute of Technology (MIT) study for National Grid with wind and ice projections;v and - Numerous research papers and academic studies.
+- Updated rainfall projections from the Cornell intensity-duration-frequency (IDF) curves; - Prior information from a Massachusetts Institute of Technology (MIT) study for National Grid with wind and ice projections;^{viii} and - Numerous research papers and academic studies.

 As described in O&R's CCVS, climate change will have significant impacts on the Company and its customers.
 Primary findings from the climate change projections developed for this Study are summarized below in Table 1.